cristian-guerrero/legion-go-tricks/README.md

 - Steam/QAM Buttons/Rear back buttons - all buttons can be used in Steam via Dualsense Edge Virtual/Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM).
 - Gyro - uses the same fix as buttons fix
-  - Gyro performance is best with hhd
+  - Gyro performance is best with hhd Dualsense Edge Emulator
-- Trackpad - this previously already worked, but was not usable in steam input.
-With the latest version of the PS5 Dualsense edge emulators, it is now usable in steam input.
+- Trackpad - this hardware previously already worked, but was not usable in steam input.
+  - With the latest version of the PS5 Dualsense edge emulators, it is now usable in steam input.
 [Video Demo here](https://www.youtube.com/watch?v=RuSboPkZob4)
 - TDP - requires using either steam-patch or decky plugins
 - Controller RGB Lights - requires decky plugin or HHD (HHD enables steam input RGB support) See [Video Demo here](https://youtu.be/HHubJ8AnkUk?si=oWLVultDKBMVOxlo&t=35)
 - GPU Frequency control - via SimpleDeckyTDP plugin or steam-patch
-- Custom Fan curves - via LegionGoRemapper plugin with [experimental feature enabled](https://github.com/aarron-lee/LegionGoRemapper/#custom-fan-curves)
+- Custom Fan Curves - via LegionGoRemapper plugin with [experimental feature enabled](https://github.com/aarron-lee/LegionGoRemapper/#custom-fan-curves)
-  - Note, custom fan curves might need additional bios updates from Lenovo to be fully functional
+  - Note, custom fan curves will need additional bios updates from Lenovo to be fully functional
-- Games can default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
+- Games can sometimes default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
 - v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
   - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux
   - **Solution**: on STAMP mode, TDP must be set with a fan curve that will prevent thermal shutdown.
     - The best way to do so, currently, is via SimpleDeckyTDP with the [custom LGO TDP enabled](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go).
     - Setting TDP this way will also set fan curves appropriately.
+    - steam-patch should similarly work on the LGO

 ## What has issues